ukushu/MacOS_AccessibilityPermission/README.md

 >
 > https://stackoverflow.com/a/50901425/4423545

-So (looks like) this code does not do promts if app is sandboxed with Development sertificate, but promt will work on official release.
+So (looks like) this code does not do promts Alert if app is sandboxed with Development certificate, but promt will work on official release.